jing-xiang/tp/docs/UserGuide.md

 Example of usage:
 ```
 // Continuing from above example

 find borrower Alice
+findb Alice
+fb Alice
     Alice is a borrower in the following list of transaction(s).
     1.
     Lender: Bob
     Borrower 1: Alice Owed amount: $3.00
 ```

 ### Find Debts `find debts`